typoverflow/WiseRL/README.md

       ```
     + Run `import robomimic` repeatedly until it completes.
 Install the missing packages if any error shows up.
     + Note that the above installation scripts will download the datasets to `~/.robosuite/datasets`.
 If you would like to change to other locations, please make sure to change the macro in Robomimic Dataset accordingly.

+## Acknowledgement
++ [Research Lightening](https://github.com/jhejna/research-lightning) and [Inverse Preference Learning](https://github.com/jhejna/inverse-preference-learning): for their module design and implementations of some baseline algorithms.
++ [Preference Transformer](https://github.com/csmile-1006/PreferenceTransformer): for the Gym-MuJoCo datasets.